attack-community/website/event.md

 | 16.30    | The Always-On Purple Team: AI Agents on the Loose                                     | Jeroen        | Vandeleur     | Proximus NXT           |
 | 16.45    | TBD                                                                                   |             |            |                                   |
 | 17.00    | Closing comments                                                                      | Freddy      |            |                                   |

-You can register for the event on the following link:

-<a href="https://www.eurocontrol.int/event/2025-eu-mitre-attckr-community-workshop"> Registration for the 2025 EU MITRE ATT&CK Community Workshop </a>

-Please specify if you would like to attend in person or virtually.
-If you attend in person at the Eurocontrol premises in Brussels, you can also submit a proposal for a talk, to share your experience with the ATT&CK® Framework.

 # About the EU ATT&CK Community